Book Review and Giveaway: Bridge of Scarlet Leaves

 Maddie finds herself alone with Lane’s mother, Kumiko, and Emma.
 She struggles to understand and forge a bond with her proud, determined mother-in-law and theirs is perhaps the most touching relationship in the book.
 Gradually, as Kumiko reveals her own history, Maddie comprehends why she has presented such a stoic, unyielding face to the world.
 Kumiko’s beliefs in tradition and Japanese superstitions have cost her dearly, but those revelations help the two women realize that they are more alike than different.

 Bridge of Scarlet Leaves would make an excellent book club selection because of the many themes that lend themselves to thorough discussion.
-It receives my very highest recommendation.
-Since it is being released on February 28, 2012, I strongly urge you to order your copy in advance so that you can start reading as soon as it arrives, but be forewarned: set aside time and tissues.
+It receives my very highest recommendation, but be forewarned: set aside time and tissues.
 You will definitely need both.

 Disclosure of Material Connection: I received one copy of Bridge of Scarlet Leaves free of charge from the author.
 I was not required to write a positive review in exchange for receipt of the book; rather, the opinions expressed in this review are my own.
 This disclosure complies with 16 Code of Federal Regulations, Part 255, “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”